hp4k1h5/agora/README.md

 You will need an [alpaca trading account](https://app.alpaca.markets/signup).
 Accounts are free as are trades.
 After signing up you can generate real or paper api keys.
-Use these to set env vars or `config.json` values as follows:
+Use one set of these to set env vars or `config.json` values as follows:

 ```bash
 export APCA_API_KEY_ID="YourAlpacaAPIid"